Wearing My Rolex: Chart performance

-"Wearing My Rolex" entered at number four on the UK Singles Chart.
+"Wearing My Rolex" initially entered the UK Singles Chart at number four.
 It rose to number three and eventually peaked at number two, behind "4 Minutes" by Madonna featuring Justin Timberlake and Timbaland during its fourth week at the summit.
 In total, the song remained in the top 100 of the chart for 22 weeks.
 The single also charted in Denmark, peaking at number 32 on the Danish Singles Chart on 25 July 2008 and staying on the chart for seven weeks.